lukescott/git-gohelper/README.md

 git-gohelper
 ============

-git-gohelper is a global git alias that adds a formatting/compilation pre-commit hook and a local git-gofmt alias.
+git-gohelper is a global git alias that adds pre-commit hook and a local git-gofmt alias.

+The pre-commit hook stops a commit if the code won't compile or hasn't been gofmt'd.

+If the code compiles you can use `git gofmt` to gofmt code you're about to commit.

 ## Install / Upgrade